 Such lavish care depends on high-quality human resources and on technologies adapted to every medical specialisation, be it the forty services offered by the CHUV or the thirty-five clinics and maternity centres within the greater urban area, not to mention cosmetic surgery, pain management centres or medically assisted reproduction.
 This wide-ranging provision is concentrated within an easily accessible area and is much appreciated by a clientele from all over the world.
 Furthermore, many institutions have responded to the desire for wellbeing in general by developing alternative medicine, paramedical care and relaxation or wellbeing areas.

-The AGORA Cancer Centre will open for the first time in 2016.
-Bringing together 270 researchers and clinicians on the CHUV site under the governance of the CHUV, the University of Lausanne, the Federal Institute of Technology (EPFL) and the ISREC [Swiss Institute for Experimental Cancer Research] foundation, the Swiss Cancer Centre Lausanne will sustain skills and synergies in clinical and translational oncology research in Lausanne.
+The AGORA Cancer Centre, bringing together about 300 researchers and clinicians on the CHUV site under the governance of the CHUV, the University of Lausanne, the Federal Institute of Technology (EPFL) and the ISREC [Swiss Institute for Experimental Cancer Research] foundation, the Swiss Cancer Centre Lausanne will sustain skills and synergies in clinical and translational oncology research in Lausanne.

 The city of Lausanne has six clinics: Bois-Cerf, Cecil, Clinique de Longeraie, La Source, Lémanic and Montchoisi.
 All these establishments judiciously combine the same standards of quality and comfort as the “Swiss Made” hotel industry with the best medical technology available, thanks to a comprehensive range of services in every aspect of medicine, surgery, well-being and health and fitness.
 The medical specialisms of these clinics have made them beacons of excellence (surgery, cardiovascular procedures and treatments related to alcohol and drugs, psychiatry, rejuvenation, wellness, comfort, etc.).
 On top of this come the hospitality aspect and the hotel services that are provided by personnel other than the nursing staff and are totally dedicated to the patients.
 Incidentally, several directors of clinics (apart from medical directors) have completed a course of training at the Lausanne Hotel School (EHL).